 If you like cooking, check my mother delicious and easy Moroccan recipes.
 You will thank me later 😉

 Have a balloon ride

 Some service providers are even offering rides with specific themes.
-So if you want to, you can enjoy your Moroccan Mint tea before dawn watching the balloon inflating, then have a romantic ride with an incredible view of the sunset above mountains or Sahara dunes, to finish the experience down with a Berber-breakfast followed by a SPA or traditional Hammam.
-Makes you wanna try it right?
+So if you want to, you can enjoy your Moroccan Mint tea before dawn watching the balloon inflating, then have a romantic ride with an incredible view of the sunset above the Atlas mountains or Sahara dunes, to finish the experience down with a Berber-breakfast followed by a relaxing SPA treatment or traditional Hammam.
+Yes, you deserve it!